-Contact Information Vivian Minton 731-424-3520 vminton@jscc.edu
+731-424-3520 mcamp@jscc.edu or nsenter@jscc.edu

 The social work program is designed for students who wish to enter the field of social work, which typically requires a bachelor's degree.
 The courses in social work offered by JSCC prepare a student for a bachelor's degree program in social work at a four-year college and provide a foundation for working in school, family, medical, or clinical social work.
 The social work program also prepares students for working in the general field of human services.